 USCIS always highly scrutinizes proof of income, but especially if the income is close to the required income.
 In these cases a detailed letter from the employer and six months of pay stubs showing consistent income can help, but in some circumstances a joint sponsor may also be necessary.

 On Form I-864, Affidavit of Support, the sponsor reports their adjusted gross income from their past three years of federal tax returns.
 Even if a sponsor’s current income meets the level required by USCIS a lack of strong income history may cause USCIS to doubt the sponsor’s ability to financially provide.
 In these cases it is common for them to request a joint sponsor and the joint sponsor would need to gather the appropriate supporting documents to sponsor the applicant.
 This is common when a petitioner is self employed or again is barely meeting the applicants

 If a sponsor doesn’t have a strong financial history or is self employed adding a joint sponsor before submitting forms to USCIS can help avoid an RFE.

 Any documents submitted to USCIS, both required documents and documents submitted to support the application, must be translated into English.
 The translation should include a certificate from the translator stating that the translation is complete and accurate.
 It should also include the translator’s contact information and signature.
 Neither the petitioner or beneficiary can complete their own translations.

 Missing Required Documents

 Forgetting to add a required document will result in an RFE.
-Each case is unique with what documents the USCIS requires so make sure to carefully check what documents they need.
-Commonly missed documents could include divorce or death certificates from all previous marriages, proof of U.S. citizen along with a U.S. birth certificate, or court documents.
+Each case is unique with what documents USCIS requires so make sure to carefully check what documents they need.
+Commonly missed documents could include divorce decrees or death certificates from all previous marriages, proof of U.S. citizen along with a U.S. birth certificate, or court documents.
 SimpleCitizen guides you on exactly what documents your case needs for any type of application.
 Click here to start your application.